 GeneCards Summary for SAG Gene

 SAG (S-Antigen; Retina And Pineal Gland (Arrestin)) is a Protein Coding gene.
-Diseases associated with SAG include retinitis pigmentosa 47 and oguchi disease-1.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include protein phosphatase inhibitor activity and opsin binding.
+Diseases associated with SAG include sag-related retinitis pigmentosa and oguchi disease-1.
+Among its related pathways are Signaling by GPCR and Visual Cycle in Retinal Rods.
+GO annotations related to this gene include phosphoprotein binding and opsin binding.
 An important paralog of this gene is ARRB2.

 UniProtKB/Swiss-Prot for SAG Gene

 Arrestin is one of the major proteins of the ros (retinal rod outer segments); it binds to photoactivated-phosphorylated rhodopsin, thereby apparently preventing the transducin-mediated activation of phosphodiesterase